lucaSartore/AsymmetricSplitAndMerge/report.md

      - Calculate the standard deviation for every channel (R G B) of the image 1 and 2
      - Calculate the distance between the two standard deviations
      - Merge only if both the color distance and the std distance are lower than their respective thresholds.

+    The standard deviation is used so that the program is (sometimes) able to distinguish between areas that have the same color but different textures

+## Results